LandSciTech/ccviR/CODE_DESIGN.md

   point out a general error in the app.
 - If snapshots keep changing by a small amount, add a Sys.sleep(1) to force the test to wait until it's ready

+## Random Notes

+### shinytest2 error: "Target position can only be set for new windows"
+- This happened after a Google Chrome update (https://stackoverflow.com/questions/79488849/target-position-can-only-be-set-for-new-windows-in-chromote-in-r/79489622#79489622)
+- On linux, we can use chromium instead (also on windows).
+- Use `Sys.setenv(CHROMOTE_CHROME = "chromium")` until Chrome not broken?
+- On windows might need to set full path to chromium (but try without this fix first).